-Adjust the elements to defined colors and style
+Adjust the elements to define colors and style

 Adjust imported vectors

-Placing downloaded or created vectors will rapidly result in a variety of styles that need to be converted to 1 consistent style.
+Placing downloaded or created vectors will result in a variety of styles that need to be converted into one coherent style.
 Every element can be adjusted by clicking the defined style in the Graphic Styles panel.
 Make sure all vector elements have a transparent fill and stroke before applying a graphic style to it.
-Some vectors paths will need to be adjusted before applying a graphic style.
+Some vector's paths will need to be adjusted before applying a graphic style.

 For some vectors, a thicker stroke will work better combined with a thinner inner stroke.

 Repeating and scaling elements

 Repeating elements can be done with the Transform Effect panel.
 Select the object you want to repeat and go to Menu > Effect > Distort & Transform > Transform